 September 27, 1924 ~ Earl Rudolph Powell, commonly known as pianist Bud Powell, born in Harlem, New York, USA ~ Leader and sideman.
 Pivotal to the development of bebop.
 Played with Cootie Williams, Oscar Pettiford, Dizzy Gillespie, Frank Socolow, Sarah Vaughan, Dexter Gordon, JJ Johnson, Sonny Stitt, Fats Navarro, Kenny Clarke, Charlie Parker, Miles Davis, Tommy Potter, Max Roach, Roy Haynes, Ray Brown, George Duvivier, Percy Heath, Lloyd Trotman, Art Blakey, Kenny Clarke, Osie Johnson, Buddy Rich, Richie Powell, JJ Johnson, Clifford Brown, and others ~ Powell passed away in 1966

 September 27, 1901 ~ Bandleader, composer Beasley Smith, full name John Beasley Smith, born in McEwen, Tennessee, USA ~ As a bandleader worked with singers such as Snooky Lanson, Dottie Dillard, Kitty Kallen and Dinah Shore.
-As a songwriter perhaps best known for co-writing That Lucky Old Sun with Haven Gillespie, popularized by Frankie Laine and later covered by numerous artists including Frank Sinatra, Jerry Lee Lewis, Grant Green, Sam Cooke, Aretha Franklin, Johnny Cash, Chris Isaak, and others ~ Smith passed away in 1968
+As a songwriter perhaps best known for co-writing That Lucky Old Sun with Haven Gillespie, popularized by Frankie Laine and later covered by numerous artists including Frank Sinatra, Jerry Lee Lewis, Grant Green, Sam Cooke, Aretha Franklin, Johnny Cash, and Chris Isaak ~ Smith passed away in 1968

-September 27, 1898 ~ Producer, song publisher, songwriter Vincent Youmans, full name Vincent Millie Youmans, born in New York, New York, USA ~ Leading Broadway composer of his day.
-Co-wrote songs such as Orchids In The Moonlight (Raul Roulien, Rudy Vallee, Dinah Shore), Tea For Two (Phyllis Cleveland, Teddy Weatherford, Doris Day), Sometimes I'm Happy Sometimes I'm Blue (the Six Hottentots, Jack Hylton, Mildred Bailey), and More Than You Know (Mayo Methot, Ruth Etting, Lena Horne) ~ Youmans passed away in 1946
+September 27, 1898 ~ Producer, songwriter Vincent Youmans, full name Vincent Millie Youmans, born in New York, New York, USA ~ Leading Broadway composer of his day.
+Co-wrote songs such as Orchids In The Moonlight (Raul Roulien, Rudy Vallée, Dinah Shore), Tea For Two (Phyllis Cleveland, Teddy Weatherford, Doris Day), Sometimes I'm Happy Sometimes I'm Blue (the Six Hottentots, Jack Hylton, Mildred Bailey), and More Than You Know (Mayo Methot, Ruth Etting, Lena Horne) ~ Youmans passed away in 1946

 September 27, 1885 ~ Songwriter, lyricist Joseph McCarthy, full name Thomas Joseph McCarthy, born in Somerville, Massachusetts, USA ~ Perhaps best remembered for co-writing You Made Me Love You (I Didn't Want To Do It) with songwriter James Monaco, performed originally by Al Jolson in 1913 and recorded by numerous artists including Doris Day, Perry Como, Jackie Wilson, Aretha Franklin, and Patsy Cline.
 McCarthy also frequently collaborated with composers such as Harry Tierney, Fred Fisher, and Cy Coleman.
 Served as director of ASCAP from 1921 to 1929 ~ McCarthy passed away in 1943